9 Best Free XML Editors for Windows in 2026 (Tested & Ranked)

 The validation is solid.
 It validates against XSD schemas and highlights errors with clear descriptions.
 The error list panel shows all issues in a sortable table, making it easy to work through problems one at a time.
 For a free tool, the validation experience is comparable to what you'd find in commercial editors.

-Download: Download XML Notepad - Free and open source
+Download: XML Notepad.
+Free and open source.

 4. Oxygen XML Editor (Trial)